CapyRobot/blog/source/_posts/pnet_example.md

 ![](/images/posts/pnet_example/intro.svg)

 > **NOTE**
 > * Many details in the use case description are, on purpose, omitted because this example is about high-level behavior control.
-Things such as which technology is being used to perform task ABC do not matter for the example.
+Things such as which technology is being used to perform each task do not matter for the example.
-> * This system could absolutely be optimized, but that is another topic.
+> * This system could also be optimized, but that is another topic.
+> * Transitions are represented by black circles, not rectangles as in previous posts.

 ## Use Case: Autonomous eCommerce Warehouse